arogozhnikov/python3_with_pleasure/README.md

 By default, type hinting does not influence how your code is working, but merely helps you to point code intentions.

-However, you can enforce type checking in runtime with tools like [enforce](https://github.com/RussBaz/enforce).
+However, you can enforce type checking in runtime with tools like [enforce](https://github.com/RussBaz/enforce), this may be helpful during debugging.

 ```
 @enforce.runtime_validation